Housing list - how to get on the Bristol Housing Register

 You must not:

-If this is the case, you will lose the home and we will take legal action against you that could lead to a fine or imprisonment.
+If this is the case, you'll lose the home and we'll take legal action against you that could lead to a fine or imprisonment.

 For more information about the Housing Register and other housing advice, contact HomeChoice Bristol.

-Our four Citizen Service Points can also give advice.
-Appointments to discuss more complex rehousing queries with a Rehousing Advisor are available at each Citizen Service Point.
+Appointments to discuss more complex rehousing queries with a Rehousing Advisor are available at our Citizen Service Point.